To access material, start machines and answer questions login.

 sets the number of threads to spawn |

-For example, hydra -l root -P passwords.txt MACHINE_IP -t 4 ssh
+For example, hydra -l root -P passwords.txt MACHINE_IP -t 4 ssh will run with the following arguments:

-- Hydra will use
+- will use

-- It will try the passwords in the
+rootas the username forssh - It will try the passwords in the

-file - There will be four threads running in parallel as indicated by
+passwords.txtfile - There will be four threads running in parallel as indicated by

 -t 4